EPIC logo

 Introduction

 In ABA v.
-Lockyer, financial services companies are suing to invalidate a California law that provides individuals with strong privacy rights.
+Brown (formerly ABA v.
+Lockyer), financial services companies are suing to invalidate a California law that provides individuals with strong privacy rights.
 In 2003, California enacted the California Financial Information Privacy Act, commonly known as "SB1."
 SB1 provides the strongest financial privacy protection in the nation.
 It allows customers to "opt-out" of information-sharing practices between affiliated institutions, companies that have common ownership.
 SB 1 also bars financial institutions from sharing information about consumers with nonaffiliated third parties unless an individual gives his or her express "opt in" consent.
 However, the legal issue in ABA is limited to the constitutionality of the "opt out" provision for affiliate sharing, and a series of other rights created by SB1 are not being challenged in this case.

 In April 2004, the American Bankers Association (ABA), the Financial Services Roundtable and the Consumer Bankers Association filed suit arguing that SB 1 is preempted or superceded by the federal Fair Credit Reporting Act (FCRA).
 As interpreted by the banking industry, the FCRA imposes a preemptive ceiling on state privacy statutes, thereby preventing any state or local regulation concerning affiliate sharing of consumer information.